Line (software): Censorship

 Line suppressed content in China to conform with government censorship.
 Analysis by Citizen Lab showed that accounts registered with Chinese phone numbers download a list of banned words that cannot be sent or received through Line.

 Line publicly confirmed the practice in December 2013.
 However, by 2014, access to Line chat servers has been entirely blocked by the Great Firewall, while the company still makes revenue in China from brick-and-mortar stores.

 In Indonesia, Line has responded to pressure from the Indonesian Communication and Information Ministry to remove emojis and stickers it believes make reference to homosexuality, for example the emoji "two men holding hands".
 Line issued a public statement on the issue: "Line regrets the incidents of some stickers which are considered sensitive by many people.
 We ask for your understanding because at the moment we are working on this issue to remove the stickers".

-In Thailand, Line is suspected of responding to pressure from the Thai government and, after previously approving 'Red Buffalo' stickers, which had been used to refer to the Red Shirts political faction, including by the Red Shirts themselves, removed the stickers.
+In Thailand, Line is suspected of responding to pressure from the Thai government and, after previously approving "Red Buffalo" stickers, which had been used to refer to the Red Shirts political faction, including by the Red Shirts themselves, removed the stickers.

-In Russia, on 28 April 2017, Russia's Federal Service for Supervision of Communications, Information Technology and Mass Media, placed LINE on a banned list.
-Telecommunications companies appear to have taken steps in May to progressively block access to LINE and other services using smartphones.
-The Russian Internet Regulation Law obliges social network operators to store personal information of their Russian customers in the country and submit it if requested by the authorities; LINE is believed to have been found to be in breach of this provision.
-According to reports, BBM, Imo.im and Vchat have been newly added to the list of banned services, in addition to LINE.
+In Russia, on 28 April 2017, Russia's Federal Service for Supervision of Communications, Information Technology and Mass Media (Roskomnadzor) placed Line on a banned list.
+Telecommunications companies appear to have taken steps in May to progressively block access to Line and other services using smartphones.
+The Russian Internet Regulation Law obliges social network operators to store personal information of their Russian customers in the country and submit it if requested by the authorities; Line is believed to have been found to be in breach of this provision.
+According to reports, BBM, Imo.im and Vchat have been newly added to the list of banned services, in addition to Line.
 On 3 May 2017 access to Line chat servers was entirely blocked by the Roskomnadzor and the Line servers were added to the Unified Register of Banned Sites, after which Russian users began to experience problems receiving and sending messages.

-In popular culture

-On November 20, 2012, Line was shown in Far East Movement's music video, featuring Sidney Samson, for the song "Change Your Life".
-DJ Virman is seen chatting with Sidney Samson at the middle of the music video.

-On December 16, 2012, the Line application was shown in American rap artist Big Sean's music video for the song "Guap".

-On May 16, 2014, Warner Music Italy released the music video for Italian singer Annalisa's "Sento solo il presente", in which the recording artist is seen using the Line application at the beginning of the video.

-Since Line has become ubiquitous in Japan, its usage is depicted with relative frequency in anime, dramas, and other pop culture.
-For example, in the 2017 anime Tsuki ga Kirei, the Line app is the protagonists' main way of communication.
+Issues

+Similarity and imitation of other services

+The chief executive officer of Line, Mr. Morikawa, has stated that they referred to services like KakaoTalk and Instagram when developing Line.

+A game similar to KakaoTalk's top hit "Anipang" appeared on Line as "Line Pop".

+Patent infringement

+The "Furufuru" feature on Line, which allowed users to add friends by shaking their smartphones in the same location and exchanging contact information, was found to infringe on a patent held by a Kyoto-based IT company called "Future Eye".
+The company filed a lawsuit in the Tokyo District Court, demanding 300 million yen in compensation.
+The court ruled on May 19, 2021, acknowledging the patent infringement and ordering Line to pay approximately 14 million yen in damages.
+Line later revealed that it had reached a settlement with Future Eye and expressed its intention to continue respecting intellectual property while improving its services for customers.
+The "Furufuru" feature was discontinued in May 2020.